Combatd/Hybrid_Cloud_Foundations/README.md

 ### Unmanaged Networks
 With unmanaged networks, VMs get a direct connection to their VLAN of choice.
 Each virtual network in AHV maps to a single VLAN and bridge.
 All VLANs allowed on the physical switch port to the AHV host are available to the CVM and guest VMs.
 Acropolis binds each virtual network it creates to a single VLAN.
 During VM creation, you can create a virtual NIC and associate it with a network and VLAN.
 Or, you can provision multiple virtual NICs each with a single VLAN or network.

+### Managed Networks
+A managed network is a VLAN plus IP Address Management.
+IPAM is the cluster capability to function like a DHCP server, to assign an IP address to a VM that sits on the managed network.
+Administrators can configure each virtual network with a specific IP subnet, associated domain settings, and group of IP address pools available for assignment.

+The Acropolis Master acts as an internal DHCP server for all managed networks.
+The OVS is responsible for encapsulating DHCP requests from the VMs in VXLAN and forwarding them to the Acropolis Master.
+VMs receive their IP addresses from the Acropolis Master’s responses.
+The IP address assigned to a VM is persistent until you delete the VNIC or destroy the VM.

+The Acropolis Master runs the CVM administrative process to track device IP addresses.
+This creates associations between the interface’s MAC addresses, IP addresses and defined pool of IP addresses for the AOS DHCP server.